drunomics/automatic-backups/README.md

 3. env:SSH_SECRET_KEY - holds the ssh secret key of the user that has access to the server.
 Needs to be available at runtime.
 Sensitive information.
 4. env:SSH_PUBLIC_KEY - holds the ssh public key of the user that has access to the server.
 Needs to be available at runtime.
 Sensitive information.
 5. env:SFTP_DIRECTORY - holds the directory from the server where the user has access to copy/create files.
+6. env:SFTP_PORT - holds the port of the server where the user has access to copy/create files.
-6. env:SFTP_DAYS_EXP - holds the number of days a backup should be help on the server.
+7. env:SFTP_DAYS_EXP - holds the number of days a backup should be help on the server.
 When a file passes this expiration date only the files created on first day of the month will be kept.